Assam lemon

 The Assam lemon, also known as nemu tenga in Assamese, are cultivars of lemon, which are found and cultivated in the Indian state of Assam.
-The most popular of them are 'Kaji Nemu' and 'Gul Nemu'.
-"Kaji Nemu" has been declared as the State Fruit of Assam, by the Cabinet.
-The Agriculture Department of the Government of Assam has amplified its production, boosting its originality and uniqueness.These lemons are an important part of Assamese cuisine .These lemon are also famous for their significant smell.

-The Assam government in February 2024 named it as state fruit, highlighting the unique aroma and antioxidant properties of the indigenous lemon variety.

-Assam lemons are used for preparing refreshing drinks and pickles as well as garnishing curry and other dishes.
+Assam lemons are the state fruit of Assam, and are used for preparing refreshing drinks and pickles as well as garnishing curry and other dishes.
 Other citrus from Assam includes Jora Tenga, Bore Tenga, Elaichi Tenga etc.

 Varieties

 Gol Nemu

 Gol Nemu is similar to the other lemons found in India.
 Its botanical name is Citrus jambhiri.
 It is round but smaller than other varieties and has an aroma.
 It is sweeter than other lemons and Kaji Nemu.
 It has lots of medicinal value.When the lemon ripens, its colour changes to yellow and it becomes sweeter.